daijro/hrequests/README.md

 ```
 Parameters:
     url (str): URL to send request to
-    params (dict, optional): Dictionary of URL parameters to append to the URL.
+    data (Union[str, bytes, bytearray, dict], optional): Data to send to request.
 Defaults to None.
-    data (Union[str, dict], optional): Data to send to request.
+    files (Dict[str, Union[BufferedReader, tuple]], optional): Data to send to request.
 Defaults to None.
     headers (dict, optional): Dictionary of HTTP headers to send with the request.
+Defaults to None.
+    params (dict, optional): Dictionary of URL parameters to append to the URL.
 Defaults to None.
     cookies (Union[RequestsCookieJar, dict, list], optional): Dict or CookieJar to send.
 Defaults to None.
     json (dict, optional): Json to send in the request body.
 Defaults to None.
     allow_redirects (bool, optional): Allow request to redirect.
 Defaults to True.